stgl/poly3d/README.md

 # poly3d

 This repository reproduces code for `poly3d`, a boundary element method program first released in the M.S. thesis Thomas, 1993.
+It is intended to make this legacy code easily available for use in structural geology, geomechanics, and active tectonics research.

 ## poly3d_parallel

 A C++ patch that parallelizes parts of `poly3d` is available for beta testing.
-This version, called `poly3d_parallel`, can currently handle complex fault models with up to 25K elements in around 18 hours using two nodes with dual 2.2GHz, 16-core CPUs.
-Please contact [rmsare@stanford.edu](rmsare@stanford.edu) if you are interested in testing `poly3d_parallel` as part of an academic project.
+This version, called `poly3d_parallel`, can currently handle complex fault models with more than 25K elements in around 18 hours using two nodes with dual 2.2GHz, 16-core CPUs.
+Please [get in touch](mailto:rmsare@stanford.edu) if you are interested in testing `poly3d_parallel` as part of an academic project.

 ## TODO

 `poly3d` needs
 * Unit tests
 * Further parallelization
-* Object-oriented framework
+* A rewrite using an object-oriented framework

 Traditionally, `poly3d` has been used in regional studies employing relatively coarse fault meshes.
 If you use the original or parallel version successfully with a complex model with intersecting faults or a fine mesh, please consider sharing your input file as a test for future releases.